 Equally, programming languages are more popular than ever before.
 Working programmers not only contribute to their development but also put a great deal of effort into understanding more advanced features and distilling them for others.
-Numerous conferences (such as those listed here).
+Their work tends to be found on blogs or at various conferences (such as those listed here).